 Transferring from a Michigan college or university?

-If you are transferring from a Michigan college, learn more about the Michigan Transfer Agreement (MTA) or MACRAO and the credit transfer process.
-Contact a transfer admissions counselor for details or with questions.
+If you are transferring from a Michigan college, learn more about the Michigan Transfer Agreement (MTA).
+Contact a transfer admissions counselor for additional details or with questions.
 If you're transferring from Bay College, click here for specific resources for you.

 Transferring to NMU from an out-of-state college or university?